vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

-* Right hand on 100 lb with specific fingers excluded: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and then separately excluding my index finger.
+* Right hand on 100 lb with specific fingers excluded: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and index finger (together and separately).

+  * Excluding both the little finger and index finger: I close and keep closed for 0 to 5 seconds.

   * Excluding the little finger: I close and keep closed for 10 to 25 seconds.